twse/random-stuff/README.md

 **Fun fact:** Direct pull requests for additions without form or modifications without replies to application acceptance message or both are closed by the owner with a comment (see fun fact in the second file entry in the index above).

 ## Index of protest pages (requires JavaScript; available in five versions)
-Thanks goes to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for using the same content in his pages which uses his main page.
+Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for using the same content in his pages which uses his main page.

 * **Web page not available** (Android) – The link refers to a page at the **@Macarlo, Inc** website (currently down since 2013/07/01).
 * **Cannot find server** (Internet Explorer 6 – Windows XP SP3)